Leon-Kolb/Startle-Response-Analysis/Protocol.md

 #### Archive Tab
 `Data Directory` defines the directory all recording data is saved to, while the `Reindexing` option allows you to update the `Data Selection` whenever you change directory.
 The `Data Selection` window also has this option. <br>
 Recorded data is saved onto the `Data (D:)` drive.
 Make sure to make a folder for your recordings and set it as the new data directory before starting your line of experiments. <br>
-Should you ever wish to back up your experiments and trials, they can be found in <!-- C:/ something -->.
+Should you ever wish to back up your experiments and trials, they can be found in the TSE folder on drive C.